 Enterprise data model

-This model represents a top-down approach that most analytics vendors promote as its usually used when organizations need additional analytic capacity.
+This model represents a top-down approach that most analytics vendors promote, as organizations typically use it when they need additional analytic capacity.

-The goal of this model is to create the perfect database from the start.
-This is done by determining in advance everything your organization would like to analyze to improve specified outcomes.
-For instance, you might decide to prioritize safety and cost-effectiveness and would then structure your HDW with that end goal in mind.
+The goal of this model is to create the perfect database from the start by determining everything your organization would like to analyze in advance to improve specified outcomes.
+For instance, you might decide to prioritize safety and cost-effectiveness and structure your HDW with that end goal in mind.

 Although a common model, the enterprise data model promotes an early-binding approach that can delay time-to-value.
 This means that once the data is bound, making changes is difficult and time-consuming.
 Therefore, within the ever-changing landscape of healthcare, enterprise models can pose significant challenges when new analyses are needed.